rawwr-cmd/TheCommands/NVIM.md

 # Navigation (use with numbers to jump) for development mode
-# Mix undo, redo, commenting with numbers
+# Mix undo, redo, commenting etc alomost everything can be combined with numbers

 ## j - down